-- 1. Start with the left-hand Young diagram (the boxes) - 2.
-Add the "a"'s in all ways that produce a valid Young diagram, but with no more than a single "a" in each column (initially symmetric labels cannot be antisymmetrized)

-$$\Rightarrow \boxed{\begin{array}{c} a \\ a \end{array}} \oplus \boxed{\begin{array}{c} a \\ a \end{array}} \oplus \boxed{\begin{array}{c} a \\ a \end{array}} \oplus \boxed{\begin{array}{c} a \\ a \end{array}}. \tag{11.2.2}$$

-3. Starting in the second row (where the "b"'s were initially) add the "b"'s subject to the constraint that, reading from right to left starting at the end of the first row and moving on to the second row, the number of "a"'s must be \geq the number of "b"'s (\geq the number of "c"'s, etc.).
-Thus the allowed Young diagrams are
+2. Now add the "a"'s in all ways that produce a valid Young diagram, but with no more than a single "a" in each column (initially symmetric labels cannot be antisymmetrized) $$\Rightarrow \boxed{ \boxed{ a \ a } \oplus \boxed{ a } \oplus \boxed{ a } \oplus \boxed{ a } \oplus \boxed{ a } .$$ (11.2.2) 3.
+Starting in the second row (where the "b"'s were initially) add the "b"'s subject to the constraint that, reading from right to left starting at the right end of the first row and then moving on to the second row, the number of "a"'s must be ≥ the number of "b"'s (≥ the number of "c"'s, etc.) at each point in the reading process.
+Thus, when reading through the boxes in the prescribed fashion, we can come to the first "b" only after we have passed at least one "a".
+We come to the second "b" only after passing the second "a", etc. The allowed Young diagrams for our current example are

-4. Using the rules noted earlier we can work out the multiplicity of each of these irreducible representations with the "hooks" formula.
+4. Using the rules noted earlier we can work out the multiplicity of each of these irreducible representations (using the notation introduced above).